SAP-samples/abap-cheat-sheets/README.md

    - `Package`: Your demo package, for example, `TEST_ABAP_CHEAT_SHEETS`
 6. Leave the other fields unchanged and choose `Create Online Repo`.
-7. On the *Repository* screen, you will see the available ABAP artifacts to be imported into your ABAP system.
+7. The *Repository* screen displays the available ABAP artifacts to be imported into your ABAP system.
 8. Choose the `Pull` button.
 The import of the artifacts is triggered.
-It might take some minutes.
+This may take several minutes.
-9. If the `Inactive Objects` pop-up is displayed, select all artifacts and choose `Continue` (✔️).
+9. If the `Inactive Objects` popup is displayed, select all artifacts and choose `Continue` (✔️).
-10. Once the cloning has finished, refresh your project tree.
-E. g. in ADT, right-click the package and choose `Refresh` or `F5`.
+10. When the cloning is complete, refresh your project tree.
+For example, in ADT, right-click on the package and choose `Refresh` or `F5`.
 The package should contain all artifacts from the GitHub repository.
 11. Make sure that all artifacts are active.
 To activate all inactive development objects, choose the `Activate all inactive ABAP development objects` button from the (or choose `CTRL+Shift+F3`).

 </details>